scheuerell-lab/lab-meeting/2023/01-06/README.md

 # Round-robin

-* Please provide an update of your activities over the past 2 weeks
+* Please provide an update of your activities

 * Any humor or help?
 From Mark:
     > I hate it when people tell me age is just number.
 It's clearly a word.